Color Utilities

 • TypeError – If start_color or end_color is not a Color instance or hex string.

-• ValueError – If space is not one of the supported color spaces.
+• ValueError – If an unsupported color space is specified.

 dartwork_mpl.color.hex(hex_str: str) Color[source]

-Convenience function to create a Color from hex color string.
+Convenience wrapper to create a Color from a hex string.

 Parameters: